Relationship intelligence in B2B outreach

 Some professionals want to continue working remotely, while others may be on the search for better pay, benefits, or work-life balance.

 This makes it hard for sales reps to keep track of who works where, causing them to miss out on warm leads at new companies, like customers who used your product or service before moving to a new employer.
-That’s why it’s so important for sales reps to track job changes using relationship intelligence tools like UserGems to multithread deals and continue selling effectively.
+Tracking job changes lets sales reps follow champions to new accounts and identify warm paths into target companies—exactly what UserGems automates to multithread deals and continue selling effectively.

 An example of an organization that optimized its job tracking relationship intelligence data and multiplied its revenue is Ceros.
 Ceros is a fast-growing software company that helps marketers and designers create and publish interactive content.

-Like other companies, they had to get creative with demand generation as they could no longer do in-person events which contributed to one-third of their pipeline.
+Like other companies, they had to get creative with demand generation after in-person events became unavailable which contributed to one-third of their pipeline.

 So, they started using UserGems to track job changes and find warmer paths into their target accounts.